data-8/sp25/_announcements/week-0.md

 ---
 title: Week 0 Announcements
 week: 0
-date: 2024-08-19
+date: 2025-01-12
 ---

-* Lectures are in Wheeler 150
-    * First day of class is on Wednesday 8/28!
-{: .fs-5 }
+* This site is under construction.
+All dates and policies are tentative {: .fs-5 }